As schools stuff books with key words

 Golden Hour?
 No homework may be required.
 Under pressure to raise graduation rates, educators turn a blind eye to absenteeism.
 Failing students graduate.
 The goal is to boost school reputations and draw greater funding.

 Risky?
-In February 2019, AAP published The Link Between School Attendance and Good Health, finding chronic absenteeism accompanies such unhealthy behaviors as smoking, alcohol and drug use and risky sex.
+In February 2019, AAP published The Link Between School Attendance and Good Health, finding chronic absenteeism accompanies such unhealthy behaviors as smoking, alcohol or drug use and risky sex.

 It all stacks up?
-Parents help struggling, average and gifted students with home reading, injection of fresh ideas and diverse books.
+Parents can help struggling, average and gifted students at home with injection of fresh ideas and diverse books.
 Narrow inventories piloted by big business and big government interests limit horizons.

 On the Block?
 Parents should have an ability to end educational programs that are not working and be free to test real alternatives.
 They should not be subjected to a regulatory state with stagnant learning outcomes at all levels.

 Dealer's Choice?
 Parents are offered little choice to escape centralized commercial force of sovereign rule.
-It is hard to find innovative tools for specific learning levels, styles and problems for home reading programs.
+It is hard to find innovative tools for specific learning levels, styles or problems to use in home reading programs.

 Right Confections?
 Independent thinkers and authors online might be the best place for parents to start their searches.
 Interesting and entertaining resources exist outside “The System”.
 They may be acquired at no cost.